Ahgnus-cmd/nla-architecture-templates/README.md

    └─ Personal_Learning_OS.md
 ```

-## 4.1 templates/
+### 4.1 templates/

-OS_Architecture_Canvas.md
+#### OS_Architecture_Canvas.md

-High-level canvas for designing OS-level or large-scale systems.
+High-level canvas for designing **OS-level or large-scale systems.**

-Think in layers (interface, context, core logic, memory, governance, execution).
+- Think in **layers** (interface, context, core logic, memory, governance, execution).

-Map data/knowledge flows and control flows separately.
+- Map **data/knowledge flows** and **control flows** separately.

-Make feedback loops and safety mechanisms explicit.
+- Make **feedback loops** and **safety mechanisms** explicit.

-Designed to be:
+- Designed to be:

-readable as a document,
+   - readable as a document,

-convertible into diagrams later,
+   - convertible into diagrams later,

-and stable enough to survive versioning.
+   - stable enough to survive versioning.

-System_Flow_Template.md
+#### System_Flow_Template.md

-Template for a single feature, workflow, or pipeline inside a larger system.
+Template for a **single feature, workflow, or pipeline** inside a larger system.

-Define inputs / outputs clearly (even if only in words).
+- Define **inputs / outputs** clearly (even if only in words).

-Describe the flow step-by-step, including edge cases and failure modes.
+- Describe the flow **step-by-step**, including edge cases and failure modes.

-Link each step to the OS layers/modules that participate.
+- Link each step to the **OS layers/modules** that participate.

-Add metrics & feedback signals so you can evaluate and improve the flow.
+- Add **metrics & feedback signals** so you can evaluate and improve the flow.

-Governance_Checklist.md
+#### Governance_Checklist.md

-A practical governance & risk checklist for any NLA-based system or flow.
+A practical **governance & risk checklist** for any NLA-based system or flow.

-Ownership & responsibility
+- Ownership & responsibility

-Scope & impact
+- Scope & impact

-Safety & misuse scenarios
+- Safety & misuse scenarios

-Data & privacy
+- Data & privacy

-Transparency & traceability
+- Transparency & traceability

-Maintenance & evolution
+- Maintenance & evolution

-Alignment with original intent
+- Alignment with original intent

-Communication with stakeholders and users
+- Communication with stakeholders and users

 The goal is simple:

     If you designed a system with NLA, you should be able to review it with this checklist
     before calling it “production-ready”.

 ### 4.2 examples/

-These are fully written example architectures that show how to use the templates in realistic scenarios.
+These are **fully written example architectures** that show how to use the templates in realistic scenarios.

 They’re not finished products;
-they are reference NLA documents.
+they are **reference NLA documents.**

-Digital_Nomad_Helper_OS.md
+#### Digital_Nomad_Helper_OS.md

 OS-level architecture for a relocation assistant that helps remote workers:

-compare countries (visa, tax, cost of living, safety),
+- compare countries (visa, tax, cost of living, safety),

-and turn decisions into guided plans and checklists.
+- turn decisions into **guided plans and checklists.**

-Office_Workflow_Assistant_OS.md
+#### Office_Workflow_Assistant_OS.md

 OS for knowledge workers that connects:

-email, meetings, documents, and tasks
+- email, meetings, documents, and tasks

-into a unified daily/weekly planning and execution flow.
+- into a unified **daily/weekly planning and execution flow.**

-Personal_Learning_OS.md
+#### Personal_Learning_OS.md

 Learning OS that turns high-level goals into:

-skill maps, milestones, weekly plans,
+- skill maps, milestones, weekly plans

-daily learning sessions,
+- daily learning sessions

-adaptation based on progress and well-being.
+- adaptation based on progress and well-being.

-These examples are written to be:
+##### These examples are written to be:

-generic enough to reuse for your own systems,
+- **generic enough** to reuse for your own systems,

-concrete enough to see how NLA looks in practice.
+- **concrete enough** to see how NLA looks in practice.

+---

 ## 5. How to use these templates

 You can treat this repository as a starter kit.

-Step 1 – Choose your starting point
+### Step 1 – Choose your starting point

-Designing an entire system or OS-level product?
+- Designing an entire system or OS-level product?
-→ Start with OS_Architecture_Canvas.md.
+  → Start with *OS_Architecture_Canvas.md.*

-Designing one feature, flow, or pipeline inside an existing system?
+- Designing one feature, flow, or pipeline inside an existing system?
-→ Use System_Flow_Template.md.
+  → Use *System_Flow_Template.md.*

-Reviewing risks, safety, or organisational fit?
+-Reviewing risks, safety, or organisational fit?
-→ Run through Governance_Checklist.md.
+  → Run through *Governance_Checklist.md.*

-Step 2 – Copy & rename
+### Step 2 – Copy & rename

-Copy the template into your own repo, wiki, or notes.
+- Copy the template into your own repo, wiki, or notes.

-Rename it to match your system or feature:
+- Rename it to match your system or feature:

-Payment_Risk_OS.md

-Research_Workflow_OS.md
+   - *Payment_Risk_OS.md*

+   - *Research_Workflow_OS.md*

-Support_Triage_Flow.md, etc.
+   - *Support_Triage_Flow.md,* etc.

-Step 3 – Fill it out in natural language
+### Step 3 – Fill it out in natural language

-Write as if you’re explaining the system to:
+- Write as if you’re explaining the system to:

-a future engineer,
+    - a future engineer,

-a PM,
+    - a PM,

-or a new team member.
+    - a new team member.

-Don’t worry about diagrams or code yet.
+- Don’t worry about diagrams or code yet.

-Use the examples in examples/ as a reference for depth and tone.
+- Use the examples in examples/ as a reference for **depth and tone.**

-Step 4 – Iterate with your tools
+### Step 4 – Iterate with your tools

-Use LLMs or collaborators to:
+- Use LLMs or collaborators to:

-refine layers,
+   - refine layers,

-stress-test failure modes,
+   - stress-test failure modes,

-check for missing governance pieces.
+   - check for missing governance pieces.

-Keep architecture (intent) and implementation (code/tools) separate documents.
+- Keep **architecture (intent)** and **implementation (code/tools)** separate documents.

-Step 5 – Revisit with the Governance Checklist
+### Step 5 – Revisit with the Governance Checklist

 Before you treat an architecture as “stable” or “prod-ready”:

-Open Governance_Checklist.md.
+- Open *Governance_Checklist.md.*

-Walk through it line by line against your system.
+- Walk through it line by line against your system.

-Adjust your architecture where necessary.
+- Adjust your architecture where necessary.

+---

 ## 6. Design principles behind v1.0

 This template set follows a few design principles:

-Language-first, diagrams second
+### Language-first, diagrams second
 The architecture must make sense when read as text, without any diagram.

-System-first mindset
+### System-first mindset
 Design layers, flows, and feedback loops – not isolated prompts or functions.

-Governance baked in
+### Governance baked in
-Risk, safety, data, and ownership are treated as architecture concerns,
-not an afterthought.
+Risk, safety, data, and ownership are treated as architecture concerns, not an afterthought.

-Tool-agnostic
+### Tool-agnostic
 These templates do not assume one vendor, model, or framework.

-Minimal but extensible
+### Minimal but extensible

-Three core templates + examples that can be:
+- Three core templates + examples that can be:

-adapted to different domains (productivity, finance, education, ops, etc.),
+- adapted to different domains (productivity, finance, education, ops, etc.),

-extended with domain-specific sections in your own forks.
+- extended with domain-specific sections in your own forks.

+---

 ## 7. Versioning

 This repository uses a simple semantic-style versioning for the templates as a set.

-v1.0.0 – First stable release:
+- v1.0.0 – First stable release:

-OS Architecture Canvas
+   - OS Architecture Canvas

-System Flow Template
+   - System Flow Template

-Governance Checklist
+   - Governance Checklist

 3 example OS designs

-The scope of v1.0 is intentionally restricted to general-purpose NLA templates.
+The scope of v1.0 is intentionally restricted to **general-purpose NLA templates.*
-More specialised patterns (e.g. domain-specific OS templates, advanced AI-native patterns)
-are kept in separate, private or domain-specific spaces.
+More specialised patterns (e.g. domain-specific OS templates, advanced AI-native patterns) are kept in separate, private or domain-specific spaces.

+---

 ## 8. Roadmap (non-binding)

 Potential directions for future versions:

-More example architectures in:
+**More example architectures in:**

-health,
+- health,

-fintech,
+- fintech,

-research tooling,
+- research tooling,

-operations and logistics.
+- operations and logistics.

-Additional templates for:
+**Additional templates for:**

-evaluation & testing plans,
+- evaluation & testing plans,

-dataset / knowledge base design,
+- dataset / knowledge base design,

-AI-assisted product discovery workshops.
+- AI-assisted product discovery workshops.

-Optional “diagram recipes” that map directly from the OS canvas to:
+**Optional “diagram recipes” that map directly from the OS canvas to:**

-C4-style diagrams,
+- C4-style diagrams,

-service maps,
+- service maps,

-governance maps.
+- governance maps.

 If you experiment with these templates and discover useful patterns,
 you’re welcome to open an issue or share your experience.

+---

 ## 9. License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the **Apache icense, Version 2.0.**

 You may not use this project except in compliance with the License.
 You may obtain a copy of the License at: